 While all T-Servers support the ISCC/COF feature using the ANI and/or OtherDN attributes, only a few support this feature using the NetworkCallID attribute.
-Table 4 shows the switches that provide the NetworkCallID of a call.
+Table 4 shows the T-Server types that provide the NetworkCallID of a call.

+T-Server Type Supported NetworkCalIID Attribute

+Alcatel A4400/OXE ^a Yes

+Aspect ACD Yes

+Avaya Communication Manager ^{a,b} Yes

+Avaya TSAPI ^{a,b} Yes

+Cisco UCCE Yes

+Mitel MiTAI ^a Yes

-T-Server Type Supported NetworkCallID Attribute Yes Alcatel A4400/OXE Aspect ACD Yes Avaya Communication Manager Yes Nortel Communication Server 2000/2100 Yes Nortel Communication Server 1000 with Yes SCCS/MLS Rockwell Spectrum Yes
+Nortel Communication Server 2000/2100 ^a Yes

+Nortel Communication Server 1000 with SCCS/MLS ^a Yes

+SIP Server ^a Yes

+Spectrum Yes

-Table 4: T-Server Support of NetworkCallID for ISCC/COF Feature
+Table 4: T-Server Support of NetworkCallID for ISCC/COF Feature a.
+Supported only if the match-flexible configuration parameter is used.